 Building of Miami Lighthouse in 2010s

-Mary M. and Sash A. Spencer Campus of Miami Lighthouse for the Blind and Visually Impaired 2022
+Mary M. and Sash A. Spencer Campus of Miami Lighthouse for the Blind and Visually Impaired 2024

 A HISTORY OF BUILDING INDEPENDENT FUTURES AND A MORE INCLUSIVE SOCIETY

 In the late 1920s, blind activist Dolly Gamble enlisted the Miami Lions and Miami Rotary clubs to help the blind achieve independence.
 From their efforts, the Florida Association of Workers for the Blind, which would later be called Miami Lighthouse, was born.
 Nearly a century later, we are Florida's largest nonprofit providing hope, confidence, and independence to the blind and visually impaired of all ages.
-Originally a 900-square-foot bungalow house in the 1930s, Miami Lighthouse's facility now encompasses over 150,000 square feet of space dedicated to education, training, research and vision enhancement.
+Originally a 900-square-foot bungalow house in the 1930s, Miami Lighthouse's facility now encompasses over 150,000 square feet of space dedicated to education, training, research, and vision enhancement.

 A HISTORY OF COLLABORATION